d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 That is, let us start with a network that looks quite similar to LeNet :cite:`LeCun.Bottou.Bengio.ea.1998` or AlexNet :cite:`Krizhevsky.Sutskever.Hinton.2012`.
 Given multiple GPUs (2 if it is a desktop server, 4 on an AWS g4dn.12xlarge instance, 8 on a p3.16xlarge, or 16 on a p2.16xlarge), we want to partition training in a manner as to achieve good speedup while simultaneously benefitting from simple and reproducible design choices.
 Multiple GPUs, after all, increase both *memory* and *computation* ability.
 In a nutshell, we have the following choices, given a minibatch of training data that we want to classify.

-First, we could partition the network layers across multiple GPUs.
+First, we could partition the network across multiple GPUs.
 That is, each GPU takes as input the data flowing into a particular layer, processes data across a number of subsequent layers and then sends the data to the next GPU.
 This allows us to process data with larger networks when compared with what a single GPU could handle.
 Besides,
 memory footprint per GPU can be well controlled (it is a fraction of the total network footprint).